JingbenShi668/lab/FinalReport/xugangChen-210190536.md

 ## Project information

+- <b>Project name</b>

-- <b>Project name</b>：Automatic Chinese translation of Chaoss metrics<br/>
+  Automatic Chinese translation of Chaoss metrics<br/>

-- <b> Program description</b>：</br>
+- <b> Program description</b></br>

     Build a GitHub app based on the GitHub open source project Hypertrons, and integrate this GitHub app into the relevant warehouse corresponding to "Chaoss Metrics Translation", In this way, the related functions required by "Chaoss Metrics Translation" can be realized.

-- <b>Time plan</b>: </br>
+- <b>Time plan</b></br>
    - 7/1-7/31： Understanding the related design and applicable scenarios of Hypertrons.<br/>

    - 8/1-8/20： Understanding and learning TypeScript and Lua syntax, and preparing for writing script later.<br/>